rpegorov/rpegorov/README.md

 <img src="https://media.tenor.com/G78MfVfnwpYAAAAi/desktop-computer-new-computers.gif" height="240"/></h1>

-<h3 align="center">I`m a backend developer with a passion for creating digital services/stuff solving complex problems and finding non-standard solutions.
+<h3 align="center">A backend developer with a passion for creating digital services/stuff solving complex problems and finding non-standard solutions.
 I know for all things launching products, from planning and designing all the way to solving real-life problems with code.</h3>

 <h3 aling="left">Currently my tech stack is:</h3>